malawson/rabbitmq-ecs-autoclustering/README.md

 - the rabbitmq cluster is deployed within a single AWS Auto Scaling group
 - only run one rabbitmq container per ECS instance and deploy odd numbers of rabbitmq instance i.e. 3, 5, 7, etc ([Rabbitmq Clustering Guide](https://www.rabbitmq.com/clustering.html),)
-- use the 'host' docker networking mode when running the containers to cause them to inherit the private short dns names of the ECS instances as their hostnames this way rabbitmq uses these DNS names for node discovery during the clustering process
+- use the 'host' docker networking mode when running the containers to cause them to inherit the private short dns names of the ECS instances as their hostnames; this way rabbitmq uses these DNS names for node discovery during the clustering process
 - the ECS instances must be assigned the following IAM policies:
 "autoscaling:DescribeAutoScalingInstances",